 Let me just preface this next part with the fact that there is NOTHING wrong with taking medication that helps you live your life to the fullest.
 I personally just wanted to try and get back to a point where I could take it only as needed because I knew that a lot of what made me lose control was putting myself in toxic or stressful situations over and over again.
 I waited until all of the above stressors were eliminated from my life and until my doctor felt that it was okay for me to do so to slowly start tapering myself off of it.

 I had already researched everything under the sun that helps combat anxiety naturally at this point, so I felt ready to begin this next chapter.
-Over the years since I have figured out what works for me and I will be sharing everything in my "Anti-Anxiety Arsenal" in another blog post soon.
+Over the years since I have figured out what works for me and I will be sharing everything in my "Anti-Anxiety Arsenal" in a different blog post (linked here).
 Let me also just that while all of these natural remedies have helped me significantly my anxiety is still very much with me.
 I still have days that are hard and even random moments on great days where I just think the absolute worst in a given situation.
 The difference is now I recognize them, I acknowledge them, and I get through them.

 It's perfectly okay to not be okay.